![]() |

 The eMMC driver supports SDHCI and SDHI controllers, in particular

 Enable verbose mode.
-You can repeat this option up to three times to increase verbosity up to trace level.
+You can repeat this option to increase verbosity up to trace level.

 This option enables the quiet mode.
 All output is silenced.